Error Analysis of Triangular Optimal Transport Maps for Filtering: Proofs for

-Before presenting the proof we collect two technical results: an upper bound on the covering number of the function class $\mathcal{F}$ and its conjugate class $\mathcal{F}^{*}$ (defined below), and a classic generalization bound for bounded function classes from empirical process theory.
+Assuming uniformly bounded potentials, we work under~\Cref{assump: slow rate} setting $q_\Y=q_\U=0$ and where conditions 2,3, and 6 are not needed. \editend Before presenting the proof we collect two technical results: an upper bound on the covering number of the function class $\mathcal{F}$ and its conjugate class $\mathcal{F}^{*}$ (defined below), and a classic generalization bound for bounded function classes from empirical process theory.

 \begin{lemma} Define $\mathcal{F}^{*}:=\{\phi^{*}\mid\phi\in\mathcal{F}\}$.
 Then for any $\delta>0$,

 \end{lemma}

 \begin{proof} For any $\phi,\psi\in \mathcal{F}$ we have that